YuChangWan/vending-machine-verilog-/README.md

 If you are the owner of the machine, you can adjust prices of coffee.

-And it olso takes a few steps.
+And it also takes a few steps.

 1. push the 'manage' button.
 2. set the prices of each coffee in binary value. if it costs 100, then it would be 2 (50 -> 1) and you'd input '10' in binary.